whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - The Biggest Secret in Human History.md

 But what if you learned what freedom is like by studying actually-free people?
 And what if you found examples from today or recent times, including case studies of successful revolutionary movements?

-What if you realized how much your unhealthy nation had trained you and your ancestors to hold back your deepest love and tolerate endless abusive behavior all around you?
+What if you realized how much your unhealthy nation had trained you and your ancestors to hold back your deepest love and tolerate predatory behavior all around you?

 And what if you could see that it doesn't need to be this way, that you and other strong and caring people could unite to create a new nation where respect is the norm?

 At that moment, everything changes. _The secret is out!_

 Once you know what healthy nations are like, you have that standard of comparison.
-You can see that _voting will never lead to deep change because slaves have never voted their way to freedom._ You can see that endless TV debates between left and right, liberals and conservatives, and capitalists and socialists are all distractions from the conversations that might lead to the Deepest Revolution.
+You can see that _voting will never lead to deep change because slaves have never voted their way to freedom._ You can see that endless debates between left and right, liberals and conservatives, and capitalists and socialists are distractions from having the conversations and taking the actions that might lead to the Deepest Revolution.

-Instead of engaging in endless political debates that have never helped people find freedom, what if you imagined the kind of world you wanted to live in?
-And what if you worked with others to bring your vision to life?
+Instead of engaging in unproductive political debates, what if you imagined the kind of world you wanted to live in?
+And what if you worked with others to bring your vision to life?**

 ### Imagine...

+Imagine having amazing friends, people who tell the truth, share, keep their promises, and support you in difficult times, and who expect the same from you.**

-Imagine choosing who to live with, and being surrounded by friends you deeply trusted, and who trusted you.
+Imagine choosing to live with those friends so you're surrounded by neighbors you deeply trust, and who trust you.

 Imagine a life where every moment feels alive, and you are free to contribute to your community in the most meaningful ways without worrying if it pays well or at all.

-Imagine a world with no police or prisons, where no one worries about crime because you know that if anyone misbehaves or threatens you, all your friends and neighbors will come to your aid.
+Imagine a world with no police or prisons, where no one worries about crime because you know that if anyone misbehaves or threatens you, your friends and neighbors will come to your aid.
 Just like you would for them.

 Imagine having enough time with your kids and having enough time to make their education really excellent, so that every day is meaningful and engaging for them.
 Imagine training children for qualities like deep generosity, awareness, bravery, connection, and joy so that these become normal parts of their lives and pervasive in your nation.